fraidev/hash-challenge/README.md

 The second microservice is the discount service, written with GO Language.

-In this monolith we also have a another project, the proto-generator, written with Typescript and NodeJS, that project take the proto file and generate the GRPC interfaces for both services.
+In this monorepo we also have a another project, the proto-generator, written with Typescript and NodeJS, that project take the proto file and generate the GRPC interfaces for both services.

 ## Flow